Defining and comparing SICR-events for classifying impaired loans under IFRS 9: Comparing SICR-definitions using South African mortgage data

-These results suggest the following `optima' in defining SICR-events for $d=1$, given the trade-offs amongst AUC-values, flexibility $\omega_{dsk}$, instability $\sigma_{dsk}$, and the responsiveness/resiliency of resulting SICR-rates amidst macroeconomic malaise.
-For no stickiness $s=1$, choose $k\in[6,12]$; for some stickiness $s=2$, choose $k\in[6,9]$; for lots of stickiness $s=3$, choose $k=9$.
-Smaller $k$-values within these ranges will yield more accurate and flexible SICR-predictions, whereupon the resulting SICR-rates become less dynamic, have lower means, and are less responsive to externalities.
-Larger $s$-values will also produce more accurate but less flexible SICR-predictions, though the resulting SICR-rates have markedly lower means and are increasingly insensitive to externalities.
-These trade-offs are intuitively balanced at $k=9$ across $s$ as well as at $s=2$ across $k\in\{6,9\}$, though future studies can certainly investigate further.
+In summary, these results suggest the following prudential optima in defining SICR-events for $d=1$, given the trade-offs amongst AUC-values, dynamicity $\omega_{dsk}$, instability $\sigma_{dsk}$, and the responsiveness/resiliency of resulting SICR-rates amidst macroeconomic malaise.
+For no stickiness $s=1$, choose $k\in[6,12]$; for some stickiness $s=2$, choose $k\in[6,9]$; and for a large degree of stickiness $s=3$, choose $k=9$.
+Smaller $k$-values within these ranges will yield more accurate and dynamic SICR-predictions at the account-level.
+These benefits are traded for portfolio-level SICR-rates that will become less dynamic, have lower means, and are less responsive to externalities.
+Larger $s$-values will also produce more accurate but less dynamic SICR-predictions, though the resulting SICR-rates have markedly lower means and are increasingly insensitive to externalities due to their growing stagnancy/stability over time.
+These trade-offs are intuitively balanced when choosing $k=9$ across $s$ as well as at $s=2$ across $k\in\{6,9\}$.